Skip to content

 This is especially useful when you want to combine:

-• execution tools
+• custom domain tools

-• capability tools
+• built-in capability tools (execution, browser, orchestration, knowledge)

-• optional app-specific tools
+• optional app-specific utilities

 Minimal Custom Tool Example